nikitavoloboev/data/docs/programming-languages/javascript/js-libraries/js-libraries.md

 - [slugify](https://github.com/sindresorhus/slugify) - Useful for URLs, filenames, and IDs.
 - [ExifReader](https://github.com/mattiasw/ExifReader) - JavaScript Exif info parser.
 - [custom-function](https://github.com/WebReflection/custom-function) - Literally the only sane way, if not the fastest one, to extend the Function class without evaluation.
+- [store](https://github.com/nbubna/store) - Better way to use localStorage and sessionStorage.

 ## Links